TomKellyGenetics/thesis/20170529_thesis_introduction.md

 href="#glo:synthetic lethal">synthetic lethality</a> for anti-cancer
 treatments.
-Most notably this includes patients at risk of developing hereditary breast and stomach cancers for which conventional surgical or cytotoxic chemotherapy is not ideal (due to impact of quality of life) and who have a known genetic aberration in their familial syndromic cancers.
-Effective treatments against <span class="cmti-12">CDH1
-</span>inactivation would also benefit patients with sporadic diffuse
-gastric cancers since they often present with symptoms at a late stage.
+Most notably this includes patients at risk of developing hereditary breast and stomach cancers for which conventional surgical or cytotoxic chemotherapy is not ideal and who have a known genetic aberration in their familial syndromic cancers.
+Effective treatments against <span class="cmti-12">CDH1 </span>inactivation would also benefit patients with sporadic diffuse gastric cancers since they often present with symptoms at a late stage. <a id="x1-52001r48"></a>
-<a
- id="x1-52001r48"></a>
 </p>
 <h4 class="subsectionHead">
 <span class="titlemark">1.3.1 </span> <a
- id="x1-530001"></a>The <span class="cmti-12">CDH1 </span>gene and it’s
+ id="x1-530001"></a>The <span class="cmti-12">CDH1 </span>gene and its
 Biological Functions
 </h4>
 <!--l.
 918-->